 “Mairover heire is received ane ambassador frome Persia called Robert Shirley youngest son to Sr Thomas Shirl, 8 Martij, who is to entreate al Christian princeis to make weare against the Turke he is a younge man without ane bairde but a man of ane excellent airte he had his narration before this kinge in Italiane in Parliament, whiche was holden so weille spoken that this kinge dide ordaine him to be at his charges als longe as he sall remaine into Poleland”

-According to this letter book, the portrait was received in London, and Bruce wrote to one of Anna’s ladies “I am very glad the picture is come to her Majesties hands, I had meikle ado or I could have it, and at the last it were sent down to the country to me from the court to be send to her Majestie, but I being on the way to the court, so it were delivered to another who send it with one of his friend’s piece in my name as he said to me.”
+According to the letter book, the portrait of the Polish prince was received in London, and Bruce wrote to one of Anna’s ladies (presumably Jane Drummond), “I am very glad the picture is come to her Majesties hands, I had meikle ado or I could have it, and at the last it were sent down to the country to me from the court to be send to her Majestie, but I being on the way to the court, so it were delivered to another who send it with one of his friend’s piece in my name as he said to me.”

 Bruce reported the major stumbling block for an Anglo-Polish royal marriage was religion, the Polish nobles noted Elizabeth was a Protestant, and a Scottish agent, Robert Cunningham, was coming to London to make enquiries if “she would continue a Puritan”.
 Bruce thought it would be a good match, if Sigismund III Vasa’s invasion of Russia was a success.